marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   Combine increments or decrements of addresses with memory accesses.
   This pass is always skipped on architectures that do not have instructions to support this.
-Enabled by default at :option:`-O` and higher on architectures that support this.
+Enabled by default at :option:`-O1` and higher on architectures that support this.

 .. option:: -fdce

   Perform dead code elimination (DCE) on RTL.
-  Enabled by default at :option:`-O` and higher.
+  Enabled by default at :option:`-O1` and higher.

 .. option:: -fdse

   Perform dead store elimination (DSE) on RTL.
-  Enabled by default at :option:`-O` and higher.
+  Enabled by default at :option:`-O1` and higher.

 .. option:: -fif-conversion